petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/devops/configuring-documents-and-media-previews.md

 To generate them for image files, you can use Adaptive Media.
 See [Managing Image Resolutions](../publishing-and-sharing/using-adaptive-media/managing-image-resolutions.md) for more information.

-For audio, video, PDF, and OpenOffice files, you can regenerate previews and thumbnails via the Server Administration application.
-To do this,
+For audio, video, PDF, and OpenOffice files, you can regenerate previews and thumbnails via the Server Administration application:

 1. Open the *Global Menu* ( ![Global Menu](../../../images/icon-applications-menu.png) ), go to the *Control Panel* tab, and click *System Administration*.